MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 - Proof of your delegated admin rights in both Azure AD tenants
 - Confirmation from the customer that the environment move is authorized by them

-You can request moving one or more environments.
-For Microsoft to do the move, you'll need to provide some information about the source and destination Azure AD tenants, such as:
+You can request to move one or more environments.
+For Microsoft to do the move, you'll need to provide information about the source and destination Azure AD tenants, such as:

 - Source tenant ID, domain, and country
 - Destination tenant ID, domain, and country